onedebos/react-direction/README.md

 - Clone this repo
 - Run `npm link`
-- In the React Application you used to wish this package in, run `npm link react-direction`.
+- In the React Application you wish to use this package in, run `npm link react-direction`.
 Import it as described above for usage and testing.

 ## Authors